-- · Drink a lot of fluids - Eat healthy foods foods high in fat are more difficult to digest.
-See page 9 for options. - Talk to your provider if your symptoms don't improve.
+- · Drink a lot of fluids - Eat healthy foods foods high in fat are more difficult to digest. - Talk to your provider if your symptoms don't improve.

 Dealing with Pain

 Listen to your body; you will be the best judge of what your body can handle following the surgery.
 It is important to understand that you will not be pain free and your pain could last for some time after you leave the hospital.